Baenas/Hotel-Management-System/README.md

 # Documentacion FrontEnd HMS
 # Description
-Hotel management system (HMS) is a software used to manage an hotel.
+Hotel management system (HMS) is a software to manage an hotel.

 # Rutas